Final Goodbyes For Commander Bauer

 But mostly the sudden loss weighed heavy on Chicago’s protectors.

-“I just want to say thank you,” says Chicago Police Superintendent Eddie Johnson.
+“I just want to say thank you,” said Chicago Police Supt.
+Eddie Johnson.

 They marveled at the composure of Bauer’s only child, Grace who said the first reading from the book of Isaiah.